5roop/task4/README.md

 ![](images/22_LinSVC_on_RSS.png)

 One thing we can note is the fact that in this case the ratio of instances not covered is dropping suprisingly uniformly for all 4 languages.
-The results are
+The classifier evaluation metrics are similar to those we saw before.